ej-sanmartin/ComputerScienceReference/README.md

 Data Structures are essential tools for programmers that help store, organize, and manipulate data.
 There are many of them and it is important to know when best to use each structure and how they generally work.

 Most programming languages have data structures built into their languages and could be called without having to construct a class yourself.
-Commonly, arrays are built into most languages and C# has classes for Stacks, Queues, and Dictionary's (which we call Hash Tables in this repository) already built in.
+Commonly, arrays are built into most languages and C# has classes for Stacks, Queues, and Dictionary's (which we call Hash Tables in this repository) built in, as well.
 However, you can construct your own variants of these data structures or, for data structures such as Priority Queues and Tries, you would have to create your own implementation for structures not already built into C#.

 ## What are Sorting Algorithms?

 Sorting algorithms are self explanatory: they are algorithms which serve to sort a collection of data.
 There are many types of sorting algorithms, some fast (Quick Sort) and others terribly slow (Bubble Sort), and some space intensive and some not.
-[Here](https://www.youtube.com/watch?v=kPRA0W1kECg) is a neat video of common sort algorithms visualized.
+[Here](https://www.youtube.com/watch?v=kPRA0W1kECg) is a neat video of common sorting algorithms visualized.

 Sorting algorithms are important to study as they usually open up to other important programming concepts, such as heapifying with Heap Sort and recursion and divide and conquer with Merge Sort.